 One item to remember when viewing each of these KPIs is to understand that having a technically sound site will impact each of these.
-Use of canonical tags, indexation, pagination, broken links, etc. cannot be overlooked in terms of importance when it comes to SEO.
+Use of indexable pages, unique meta and description titles, canonical tags, internal linking, and redirection cannot be overlooked in terms of importance when it comes to SEO.
 Foundational pieces like these should be fixed before moving onto more strategic efforts.

-Another piece of information that can’t be downplayed is that many tasks that are completed in SEO are done to prevent something damaging from happening to your site.
-You may not be able to see a direct positive effect, but the hit or penalty that you avoided by making the changes make it well worth the time.
+Many SEO tasks are done to prevent something damaging from happening to your site.
+You may not be able to see a direct positive effect, but the penalty that you avoided by following best practices make it well worth the time.

 With the ever-increasing popularity of mobile, it’s important to compare mobile vs desktop traffic to better understand how users interact with your site.
-If the majority of your visitors are now coming from mobile and your website isn’t fully functional in mobile or has a poor user experience, it’s time to work on improving this!
-It’s also important to start working on this because Google has recently announced their switch to a mobile first index.
+If the majority of your visitors are now coming from mobile and your website isn’t fully functional in mobile or has a poor user experience on a phone, it’s time to work on improving this.
+Google has already announced their switch to a mobile first index.

-Goals measure online conversions, or actions that you want users to take.
-Form fills, newsletter signups and phone calls are just a few goals you may want to track.
+Perhaps even more important than traffic, is measuring what drives revenue or business goals.
+Google Analytics has Goals you can track online conversions, or actions that you want users to take.
+Most websites are designed to improve sales or leads of some sort.
+Form submissions, purchases, newsletter signups and phone calls are just a few goals you may want to track.

 In order to track these actions, you’ll want to create goals in Google Analytics.
-There, you’ll set up your goals through a step-by step process and assign value to your goals to easily track your progress.
+There, you’ll set up your goals through a step-by step process.

 To correlate the impact of your SEO efforts on goal completions, you can access your Goal Flow report.
-This powerful feature lets you see which sources of organic traffic drive conversions, allowing you to better optimize your marketing and advertising strategies.
+This powerful feature lets you see which sources of traffic drive conversions, so you can prioritize and optimize your marketing and advertising strategies.

 If phone calls are a goal of yours, you can use call tracking to gain even more in-depth data about incoming calls.
-Not only does call tracking make it easy to designate and track calls as conversions, but it also tells you where your calls are coming from.
+Call tracking makes it easy to designate and track calls as conversions, and it tells you where your calls are coming from.
 Call tracking enables you to swap out tracking numbers for each call source, allowing you to see which organic efforts drive phone calls and how they compare to other sources like paid and offline campaigns.
 Use this information to your advantage to prove and improve your SEO ROI.

 Revenue / Transactions

 The ultimate goal of any SEO efforts is to boost revenue (either in-store or online if you’re eCommerce).
-However, it can be tough to correlate SEO efforts with revenue unless you know where to look.
+Configure estimated Goal values into your Google Analytics goals so you can tie revenue to any marketing channels or specific pages.

-First, you’ll need to set up eCommerce tracking in Google Analytics.
+And if you are in eCommerce, you’ll want to set up eCommerce tracking in Google Analytics.
 Once that’s set up, you can see your sources of transactions and revenue by going to Traffic Sources > Sources > All Traffic in your Google Analytics dashboard.
-This gives you a clear picture of which traffic sources, including organic sources such as search engines and social media campaigns, are driving the most revenue.
+This gives you a clear picture of which traffic "mediums" (organic search, paid advertising, social, referral, email, etc) are driving the most revenue.

 Page Level Organic Statistics